Unitarian Universalism: Borrowing from other religions

 The "borrowing" of religious rituals from other faith traditions by Unitarian Universalists was discussed at the Unitarian Universalist General Assembly in 2001 during a seminar titled "Cultural Appropriation: Reckless Borrowing or Appropriate Cultural Sharing" by the Religious Education Dept, UUA.
 Of particular discussion was the borrowing rituals and practices that are sacred to specific tribes or using spiritual practices without real context.

 Racism

-Internal controversy over the hiring of the UUA's Southern Region Lead (a white man from outside the region over a Latina woman from within the region) led to resignations and apologies in 2017.
+Internal controversy over the hiring of the UUA's Southern Region Lead (a white man from outside the region was hired rather than a Latina woman who resided within the region) led to resignations and apologies in 2017.
 UUA President Peter Morales, the denomination's first Latino president, resigned amid criticism of his failure to address the diversity controversies.
 The three co-presidents who took over commissioned a "racism audit" to address white supremacy within the denomination.
 In April 2018, The Washington Post reported that the UUA "in the past year has been asked to help resolve 15 congregational conflicts involving religious professionals of color".